 Change the layout of your furniture.

-With a little time and energy, you can give your space a whole new look just by changing around the location of your furniture.
+Finding home decorating ideas on a budget means not having to buy new furniture to get a completely different vibe.
+With a little time and energy, you can give your space a whole new look just by changing the location of your furniture.
 When you are moving things around, consider omitting some of the unnecessary pieces and placing them in a different room instead.
-Less is often more, and getting rid of extraneous furniture pieces can help to open up the space and make it feel more airy.
+Less is often more, and getting rid of extraneous furniture pieces can help to open up the space and make it feel airier.
 Just changing the direction that your bed faces can make all the difference in creating a new orientation for your room.

 Remember that redecorating can be as much about what you remove as what you add.
 Give your space a little extra breathing room by relocating one or two pieces of furniture to other areas in your home.
 A bench you rarely sit on in your bedroom or a side chair that only acts as a clothing catchall may be better served in the entryway or living room.